-Analysis: The MA plan cannot contract a medical service for its enrollees outside the plan benefit package because this violates medigap rules.
+Analysis: The MA plan cannot contract a medical service for its enrollees outside the plan benefit package because this violates Medigap rules.
 Consequently, the contract by the MA plan on behalf of its enrollees with the provider or insurer to furnish medical benefits should be classified in the bid as a medical cost, and may not be offered as a VAIS.

-However, if the provider or insurer offers its services at a discounted rate to the MA plan enrollees who directly pay the provider or insurer without additional payment from the plan, then the plan may offer this discount as VAIS.
+However, if the provider or insurer offers its services at a discounted rate to the MA plan enrollees who directly pay the provider or insurer without additional payment from the plan, then the plan may provide access to offer-this discount as a VAIS.